Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage: System Model

 where $\eta = c^2/(4 \pi f_c)^2$ is a constant determined by the carrier frequency $f_c$ and the speed of light $c$.
 Here, $\lambda = c/f_c$ denotes the free space wavelength and $\lambda_g = c/(f_c n_{e}) $ is the waveguide wavelength, where $n_{e}$ represents the effective refractive index of the dielectric waveguide.
 In \eqref{eq:h_los}, the phase shift includes two components: $e^{-2 \pi j \frac{\|\psib_n - \qb_m\|}{\lambda} } $ from the signal propagation in the free-space and $e^{-2 \pi j + \frac{\|\psib_n - \phib_n\|}{\lambda_g}}$ from the propagation inside the $n$-th waveguide.

 In practice, obstacles in the environment like building or furniture, as well as user mobility, introduce randomness into the propagation channel.
 Accordingly, the existence of the LoS between a TPA and a user is probabilistic.
 To capature the effect of possible LoS blockage, the existence of the LoS path between TPA $n$ to user $m$ is modeled as a Bernoulli variable $\beta_{nm} \in \{0, 1\}$, where $\beta_{nm} = 1$ and $\beta_{nm} = 0$ indicate the existence and the absence of the LoS link, respectively \cite{wcl25_ding_blockage, xu2025pinching, jiang2025spatially}.
-For simplicity, we assume that the existence of LoS blockage across different links is independent.
-The LoS probability from TPA $n$ to user $m$ can be modeled as \cite{twc14_bai_prob}
+For simplicity, we assume that the existence of LoS across different links is independent. { Motivated by analytical blockage studies, the LoS probability from TPA $n$ to user $m$ can be modeled as \cite{tcom25_ding_Flexible, xu2025generalized, twc14_bai_prob} } where the parameter $\epsilon \in [0.01, 1] \text{m}^{-2}$ \cite{TR_38901} characterizes the obstacle density in the environment.
+Based on \eqref{eq:h_los} and \eqref{eq:prob}, the instantaneous channel between the $n$-th TPA to user-$m$ is expressed as $h_{nm}(x_n) = \beta_{nm} h_{nm}^{\text{L}}(x_n)$.
+Further, define $\xb \triangleq [x_1, \dots, x_N] \in \Rbb^N$, { $\betab_m \triangleq [\beta_{1m}, \dots, \beta_{nm}]^T$ as the vector of LoS indicator variables, and $\hb_m^{\rm L}(\xb) \triangleq [h_{1m}^{\rm L}(x_1), \dots, h_{Nm}^{\rm L}(x_N)]^T \in \Cbb^{N}$.
+The composite channel from all TPAs to the $m$-th user can be written as